guoqikai/Code-Colab/cotlang/README.md

-# CotLang - Language for Code Testing in CodeColab
+# CotLang - A Script Language for Code Testing

 ## Introduction
-CotLang is designed for writing testing script that could be applied to all languages supported by CodeColab.
+CotLang is designed for writing testing script that could be applied to all languages supported by Code Colab.
 The language has a Python like, very readable syntax while only support a relatively small subset of features.

 ## Features
 CotLang supports 6 primitive types: char, int, float, double, bool, and string.